 Paul Smith’s VIC

-If you’re looking for variety, the VIC (it stands for Visitor Interpretation Center) is the way to go.
+If you’re looking for variety, the Visitor Interpretation Center (VIC) at Paul Smith's College is the way to go.
 This 25-mile trail network has every Adirondack ecosystem except high alpine tundra, which is only found on our highest mountains.
-What you will find is a bunch of viewing platforms overlooking wetlands with a mountain backdrop, boardwalks and bridges across scenic marshes, and plenty of fall foliage in the property’s hardwood forests.
+What you will find is a bunch of viewing platforms overlooking wetlands with a mountain backdrop, boardwalks, and bridges across scenic marshes with plenty of fall foliage amongst the property’s hardwood forests.

 The Heron Marsh loop is our go-to, with its floating bridge, boardwalk, and plentiful overlooks.
 It takes less than an hour to complete the loop.
-If we’re in the mood for more, we follow the moss-cloaked Barnum Brook to Barnum Pond, where a wetland walkway gets us up-close to carnivorous pitcher plants, which turn red in the fall.
+If we’re in the mood for more, we follow the moss-cloaked Barnum Brook to Barnum Pond, where a wetland walkway gets us up-close to carnivorous pitcher plants, which turn a beautiful shade of red in the fall.

 Getting there